riganti/dotvvm-webforms/web/DotVVM.WebForms.Tutorial/DotVVM.WebForms.Tutorial/Data/06-client-side-interactivity.md

 -------------------------------------

 The data-binding expressions are evaluated on the server.
-If you want to disable a `TextBox` based on `CheckBox` value, you need to make a postback, or write a custom JavaScript.
+If you want to disable a `TextBox` based on `CheckBox` value, you need to make a postback.
+Alternatively, you write a piece of JavaScript and deal with client IDs.

 ### Default.aspx